tmckay1/message_board/README.md

 - Python 3 installed
 - <a href="https://github.com/ManiacalLabs/BiblioPixel">BiblioPixel</a> Installed (any any dependency it requires)

-## Getting Started
+## Setup
+You can clone/download the project to any directory you want to keep the files.
 The file <code>animateMessageBoard.py</code> is a sample script that executes the program.
-All animations, algorithms, character sets, and parsers can be subclassed to fit the needs of your setup.
+You can follow this as a template for writing you're own implementation.
+All animations, algorithms, character sets, and parsers can be subclassed to fit the needs of your specific setup.
+For example if you are using an 8x48 message board, you will need to create a character set for that.
+For details on the whole project start <a href="http://www.thetylermckay.com/rpi/overview/">here</a>.

+## How It Works
+Here's the basic idea for writing a message to your board:
+- Create a custom animation class inheriting the <code>BaseAnim</code> class from BiblioPixel and override the <code>step()</code> function.
+OR use the <code>MessageBoardAnimation</code> class provided, which does this.
+- Customize the animation to accept the arguments you need.
+- Create a BiblioPixel driver for the LED model strip you have
+- Create the character set you will use and initialize the parser with the character set
+- Create the color algorithm you will use and initialize the message algorithm with the color algorithm
+- Initialize the custom animation and run